Oils - The Full Range and Guide

 Oil Grades

-The thickness / viscosity of the oil is measured in a SAE rating.
-The lower the number the easier it flows at low temperature.
-For Extreme cold conditions or very short Journeys a thin light Oil of SAE10 performs well.
-For Hot running conditions a fairly heavy oil of SAE40 or 50 is suitable.
-Modern oil are a usually a multigrade.
-An oil with a SAE rating of 10-40 flow like a SAE10 at very low temperature and retains its viscosity at extremely high temperature acting as a SAE40.
-Multigrade Oils contain additives and detergent to help gather dirt particles until they get to the filter.
-These are not are not suitable for some classic and vintage machines and their owners use straight oils (Single grade SAE).
-These oils cannot give the as high a standard of protection and performance of a modern multigrade in varying temperatures.
+The thickness / viscosity of the oil is measured in an SAE rating.
+The lower the number, the easier it flows at low temperature.
+For extreme cold conditions or very short journeys, a thin light oil of SAE10 performs well.
+For hot running conditions, a fairly heavy oil of SAE40 or 50 is suitable.
+Modern oils are usually multigrade.
+An oil with an SAE rating of 10-40 flow like an SAE10, at very low temperature and retains its viscosity at extremely high temperatures, acting as an SAE40.
+Multigrade oils contain additives and detergent to help gather dirt particles until they get to the filter.
+These are not suitable for some classic and vintage machines and their owners use straight oils (Single grade SAE).
+These oils cannot give the high standard of protection and performance of a modern multigrade in varying temperatures.

 Oil Classification

-Always us an Oil equal or above the classfication of oil recommended for your motorcycle.
-The Japanese Automotive Standards Organization - JASO use for 4-stroke petrol motorcycle engines - JASO-MA and for 2-stroke petrol engines - JASO-FC classification system designed to address oil-requirement issues not addressed by the leading classification agency the American Petroleum Institute - API.
-API classification for Motorclcle Oil are for example SE for 70' aircooled fours and SL for a 2005 watercooled Multi thus SG's better than SF which is better than SE etc.
+Always us an oil equal or above the classification of oil recommended for your motorcycle.
+The Japanese Automotive Standards Organization, JASO, use JASO-MA for 4-stroke petrol motorcycle engines and JASO-FC for 2-stroke petrol engines (classification system designed to address oil-requirement issues not addressed by the leading classification agency the American Petroleum Institute - API).
+API classification for motorcycle oils is, for example, SE for 70'' air-cooled fours and SL for a 2005 water-cooled Multi, thus SG's better than SF, which is better than SE etc.

 Checking Oil

-Oil is usually check with the bike stood upright and the dip stick resting on the top thread.
+Oil is usually checked with the bike stood upright and the dip stick resting on the top thread.
 Overfilling can cause damage and seal failure.
-Watercooled Engine usually use little or zero oil between changes.
-Aircooled motors have larger tolerances and its not unusual to use oil when very hot.
+Water-cooled engines usually use little, or zero oil, between changes.
+Air cooled motors have larger tolerances and it's not unusual to use oil when very hot.
 Engines with low oil get very hot.

 Oil Changes

 Drain oil from a hot engine as it flows better and holds the dirt particles better.
-The quantity of oil in a engine is often marked on the crankcase near the filler.
-Its usual to renew the filter on alternate changes.
+The quantity of oil in an engine is often marked on the crankcase near the filler.
+It's usual to renew the filter on alternate changes.

 Synthetic Oils

-While costly synthetic oils are tougher and longer lasting than mineral oils and are of particular value when the vehicle is use in arduous condition and /or the maintenance schedule is erratic.
+While costly, synthetic oils are tougher and longer lasting than mineral oils and are of particular value when the vehicle is in use in arduous condition and/or if the maintenance schedule is erratic.

 Warning - Automotive Oils

-Most Cars have dry clutch and many automotive oils contain additive that are not suitable for motorcycle wet clutches.
+Most cars have a dry clutch and many automotive oils contain additives that are not suitable for motorcycle wet clutches.

 Two Strokes

 Operate a total loss system where the oil is burnt in the combustion chamber.
-Because the oil is not heated a low ash SAE30 oil is use (except in marine application).
+Because the oil is not heated, a low ash SAE30 oil is used (except in marine application).